arashkaffamanesh/practical-kubernetes-problems/README.md

 To do that we need to define our service as a `headless` service, let's see that in action with the whereami service and our utils pod.

 In the following we expose the kubia deployment as a headless service by setting the ClusterIP to `None`, scale the deployment and do a DNS query to both services with `host kubia-headless` and `host kubia-clusterip` from within the util client pod.
-As you'll see our client pod always connects to the first IP in DNS response, if we curl the headless service, which means no load balancing happens, the call is `Sticky`!
+As you'll see our client pod always connects to the first IP from the DNS response, if we curl the headless service.
+This means no load balancing happens, the call is `Sticky`!

 The second curl to the service with ClusterIP does load balancing and distributes the traffic between pods.